JaredCiccarello/reading-notes/Code 301 - Intermediate Software Development/class2.md

 May 9, 2023

+REACT IS VERY NOSTALGIC: It uses several things from the way HTML used to be.

 Sheyna learned CSS from a book "I could have read that chapter over and over and it would have not made sense.
 What made sense was moving on to the next chapter."

 Allergic to oranges